BulykLab/nucleosome_end_binding_TFs/analyses/README.md

 chmod 777 selex_cyc_script.sh # This is a script that will be generated in 1d_find_end_binding_reads.R ./selex_cyc_script.sh
-chmod 777 selex_internal_cyc_script.sh # This is a script that will be generated in 1e_find_internal_end_binding_reads.R ./selec_internal_cyc_script.sh
+chmod 777 selex_internal_cyc_script.sh # This is a script that will be generated in 1e_find_internal_end_binding_reads.R ./selex_internal_cyc_script.sh
 ```

 ## 2. Cyclizability analyses of SELEX data

-### 2a.
-Load and summarize cyclizability prediction results
+- a.
+Load and summarize cyclizability prediction results with `2a_load_SELEX_cyc.R`

-### 2b.
-Calculate the cyclizability slope in the internal sequence region
+- b.
+Calculate the cyclizability slope in the internal sequence region with `2b_calc_cyc_slope_avg.R`

-### 2c.
-Filter for TFs with high information gain in HT-SELEX library
+- c.
+Filter for TFs with high information gain in HT-SELEX library with `2c_info_gain_filter.R`

-### 2d.
-Filter for TFs with end binding enrichment and low end binding enrichment
+- d.
+Filter for TFs with end binding enrichment and low end binding enrichment with `2d_end_binding_filter.R`

 ## 3. Cyclizability analysis of K562 nucleosomes bound\not bound by CEBPB